darktable-org/dtdocs/content/special-topics/variables.md

 $(JOBCODE)                 internal jobcode of current job
 ```

+# metadata tags

+Metadata tags from the [metadata editor](../module-reference/utility-modules/shared/metadata-editor.md) can be used for variable substition.
+The last part of the xmp tagname is used for the variable name.
+Example: The xmp tag `Xmp.iptc.location` is available as `$(LOCATION)`.

 # string substitution

 All of the variables support basic string substitution inspired by bash though some of the details differ.